Wealth of Donald Trump: 2020s

+DJT stock price reached over $79 per share after its public offering, but declined thereafter.

+Since its public offering, Trump Media & Technology Group Corp. has had net operating losses.

 On October 3, 2023, Forbes estimated Trump's wealth at $2.6 billion and announced that he had not made their annual Forbes 400 list.
 The main reason, they said, was that, over the past year, "Trump’s 90% stake in Truth Social’s parent company has plummeted in value from an estimated $730 million to less than $100 million."
 Another major reason was that the value of his building at 555 California Street in San Francisco "is down by an estimated $100 million or so" and 1290 Avenue of the Americas in New York "is down by roughly $60 million."

 Some of his properties were generating profit; for example, one of his golf properties, Trump National Doral, has about $20 million in annual profit.
 Nonetheless, Trump is "$300 million shy of the cutoff" for the list, Forbes explained; that is, the 400 wealthiest Americans each have at least $300 million more than he does.

 In March 2024, when Trump Media & Technology Group (TMTG) became a public company after merging with Digital World Acquisition Corp., a special-purpose acquisition company, Trump's net worth increased by over $4 billion.
 He made the top 500 in Bloomberg Billionaires Index for the first time, with an estimated net worth of $6.5 billion.
 He was awarded an additional 36 million TMTG shares the next month, bringing his ownership in the company to around 65%.

 The value of TMTG decreased significantly by over 65% between its peak in March 2024 peak and August 2024, at which point his net worth was estimated to be $4.3 billion.
 Trump was not permitted to sell his shares until September 25, 2024.
 As of November 2024, Trump has not sold any.

+In July 2025, reporting in the New York Times estimated Trump had "As much as $7.1 billion" in Cryptocurrencies, "At least $2.2 billion" in Stocks, bonds and cash, "At least $1.3 billion" in "Real estate and other business holdings" and "More than $640 million plus interest" in debts.